openresty/openresty/doc/README-win32.md

 Again, you should use the form `-pid` and `-F` for the options if you are in an MSYS bash session.

+Similarly, you can use the `nginx -s reload` command to reload nginx configurations without stopping the server.
+And you can use `nginx -s reopen` to instruct nginx to re-open all the log files.

 You can run the `resty` script like this:

 ```console